mitchib1440/SpeakThat/README.md

 ---

-## 🧑‍💻 Contributing
-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you'd like to change.

-1. Fork the repo
-2. Create your feature branch (`git checkout -b feature/YourFeature`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/YourFeature`)
-5. Open a Pull Request

----

 ## 📢 Feedback & Support
 - Found a bug?
 Have a feature request?
-[Open an issue](https://github.com/yourusername/SpeakThat/issues)
+[Open an issue](https://github.com/mitchib1440/SpeakThat/issues)
 - For support, use the in-app "Support & Feedback" option or email the developer

 ---

 ## 📃 License
-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+This project is licensed under the GPL-3.0 License.
+See [LICENSE](https://github.com/mitchib1440/SpeakThat/blob/main/LICENSE) for details.

 ---